By Shanon Roberts, on 11 August 2021

 2. Gather and Analyze the Data

 After you’ve conducted your interviews take time to analyze all of the qualitative data you’ve gathered.
 Do you see any common themes or patterns?
-Where are the similarities between your interviews and how can you group them?
+Where are the similarities and how can the interviews be grouped?
 What is the common demographic information?
 What are the most frequently repeated goals and pain points?
 Finding patterns and grouping them properly will allow you to begin conceptualizing your different buyer personas.

 3. Apply The Data

-Now that you’ve organized and analyzed the data, it’s time to finally use it.
-Using a visual guide, create your buyer personas.
-I recommend designing your buyer personas so that they are visual and easy to understand, like in our templates.
-Add a photo, nickname, age, and all of the most important data points organized by different sections.
+Now that you’ve organized and analyzed the data, it’s time to finally put it to use.
+Create your buyer personas by using a visual guide, like our templates.
+Add a photo, nickname, age, and all of the most important data points organized into different sections.

 3 Examples of Buyer Personas